Environmental Health and Safety

 Environmental Compliance

-Brown EHS provides technical guidance to ensure campus activities comply with federal, state and local requirements as well as minimize the impact of these activities on the environment.
-EHS provides assistance for compliance with applicable regulatory requirements and permitting and acts as the primary liaison with environmental regulatory agencies.
+Brown EHS provides technical guidance to ensure campus activities comply with federal, state, and local requirements as well as minimize the impact of these activities on the environment.

 Environmental Compliance Contacts